micaelpreis/installing-ruby-on-rails/README.md

 In this tutorial you are going to learn how to install Ruby On Rails on Mac OS X 10.11 El Capitan.

-To do so, just follow the steps below.
+To do so, just follow the three easy steps below.

 ### 1. Installing Homebrew

 [Homebrew](http://brew.sh/) is a package manager for OS X that allows you to install useful packages.

-To install it you need to have installed on you mac, the apple program Xcode and to have said 'Yes' when you were asked if you wanted to install Command Line Developer Tools.
+To install it you need to have installed on you mac the program Xcode and to have said 'Yes' when you were asked if you wanted to install Command Line Developer Tools.

 After you have installed Xcode, you just need to run your Terminal the following command.